Cuscuton Inflation: Generalized Cuscuton

 Besides the usual three standard operators but with a different overall factor there is just one additional new operator, namely

 The three point function for the new operator is given by

 where

 and $\tau_e$ is the conformal time at the end of inflation.
 Note, that this expression diverges in the asymptotic limit $\tau_e \rightarrow 0$.
-However, we have to be careful that the used slow-roll approximation breaks down in the asymptotic limit as discussed in section \ref{sec:slow_roll_approximation}.
-Using $\log K \tau_e = - N_e$, where $N_e \sim 60$ is the number of e-folds since the modes have crossed the horizon, the shape of the three point function can be approximated as
+However, as discussed in section \ref{sec:slow_roll_approximation} the subhorizon approximation breaks down shortly after horizon crossing.
+Therefore, we normalize the integral via fixing $\gamma_E + \log K \tau_e \simeq 0$.
+The shape of the three point function can be approximated as

 which is peaked in the squeezed limit, $k_3 \ll k_1 \sim k_2$.
 The $f_{\mathrm{NL}}$ in the squeezed configuration is given by